-The Most Dangerous Hikes In The U.S. That Are Still Open
+20 Of The Most Dangerous Hikes In The U.S.

-From an exposed ridge on a Colorado fourteener to a remote Hawaiian jungle trail, these are America’s most dangerous hikes in the US.
-While most hikers complete these trails without harm, the paths are perilous enough that a spot of bad luck, a small mistake, or a slight miscalculation can lead to serious injuries or even fatal outcomes.
+From an exposed ridge on a Colorado mountain peak to a remote Hawaiian jungle trail, these are America’s most dangerous hikes.
+While most hikers complete these trails without harm, the paths are perilous enough that a spot of bad luck, a small mistake, or a slight miscalculation could lead to unfortunate outcomes.

 Exposure, crevasses, avalanches – all the usual threats are present on America’s most dangerous hikes.
 However, there are also unexpected dangers, such as encountering wildlife or navigating through treacherous terrain, that can turn a simple trek into a life-threatening endeavor.